What Is an Unconditional Progress Waiver and When Should You Use It

 Unconditional Progress Waivers in Statutory States

-In all 12 statutory states — Arizona, California, Florida, Georgia, Michigan, Mississippi, Missouri, Montana, Nevada, Texas, Utah, and Wyoming — the unconditional progress waiver must use the state-mandated statutory form.
+In all 12 statutory states — Arizona, California, Florida, Georgia, Massachusetts, Michigan, Mississippi, Missouri, Nevada, Texas, Utah, and Wyoming — the unconditional progress waiver must use the state-mandated statutory form.
 The statutory form contains specific language that makes the immediate and unconditional nature of the release explicit.
 Parties signing the statutory form are on notice that lien rights are being released regardless of payment status.

 The Practical Takeaway